Gleyber Torres Player Props: Yankees vs. Twins

 Gleyber Torres At The Plate

-- Torres has 13 hits this season and a team-best OBP of .444.
+- Torres leads New York with an OBP of .431 this season while batting .283 with 12 walks and nine runs scored.

-- Among the qualified hitters in baseball, his batting average ranks 53rd, his on-base percentage ranks 14th, and he is 47th in the league in slugging.
+- Among the qualified hitters, he ranks 71st in batting average, while his on-base percentage ranks 23rd and he is 53rd in slugging.

-- He has hit a long ball in two of 14 games played this season, and in 3.7% of his plate appearances.
+- He has hit a home run in two of 15 games played this season, and in 3.4% of his plate appearances.

-- In 21.4% of his games this season, Torres has picked up at least one RBI.
-In three of those games (21.4%) he recorded more than one RBI.
+- Torres has driven in a run in three games this year (20.0%), including three games with more than one RBI (20.0%).

-- In seven games this year (50.0%), he has scored, including multiple runs twice.
+- In seven games this season (46.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.